 FUSH is an extraordinary community of high school students, united in their care of each other and the world.
 They meet weekly on Sundays from 6-8 p.m. for dinner, fun, discussion, and community service.
 An annual highlight is the summer work camp, a mission and community-building experience far away or close to home.
 They raise money for their trip in a number of ways including baking and selling Christmas cookies.
 The group, which regularly attracts 40 young people a week, welcomes new members from the community, even those outside of church.
 Permission forms are needed to participate in FUSH.
 For more information, contact Alicia Reese (email@example.com), 708-386-5215 (ext.
 104).

 O.W.L. is a sexuality education program that First United offers every year to 7th and 8th graders at a lock-in in March.
 O.W.L. offers honest, accurate information about sexuality changes, dismantles stereotypes and assumptions, builds self-acceptance and self-esteem, fosters healthy relationships, improves decision-making, and has the potential to save lives.
 The program recognizes and respects the diversity of participants with respect to biological sex, gender identity, gender expression, sexual orientation, and disability status.
 The activities and language have been carefully chosen to be as inclusive as possible of this human diversity.
-First United is hosting training in January for people wishing to become O.W.L. facilitators.
-Interested adults can apply with this O.W.L. registration form.
-For more information on the facilitator training or on O.W.L. itself, contact Alicia Reese (email@example.com), 708-386-5215 (ext.
+For more information on O.W.L., contact Alicia Reese (firstname.lastname@example.org), 708-386-5215 (ext.
 104).

 Quest (Confirmation for 9th graders)